kbose28/FarmTest/README.md

 We see a warning telling us that it is not a good idea to calculate 15 eigenvalues from a dataset that has only 20 samples.

-Let us generate data from a Gaussain distribution with mean 0.
+Let us generate data from a Gaussian distribution with mean 0.
 Suppose we perform a simple `t.test` in R and need to adjust the output p-values for multiple testing.
 The function `farm.FDR` lets us carry out multiple comparison adjustment and outputs rejected hypotheses.
 We see that there are no rejections, as expected from a zero-mean Gaussian distribution.

 ``` r
 set.seed(100)